yinyanfr/comic-dl/README.md

   confirm: false, // Optional: Launch a console prompt asking for user's confirmation before starting downloading, default to false
   rename: undefined, // Optional: Changing the folder name, default to undefined
   retry: false, // Optional: Automatically re-download chapters with failed images.
+  info: true, // Optional: Generates ComicInfo.xml, default to **false**
-  chapters: undefined, // Optional: Automatically re-download chapters with failed images.
+  chapters: undefined, // Optional: Automatically re-download chapters with failed images
   onProgress: (progress) => {
     console.log(progress);
   }, // Optional: Called when a chapter is downloaded or failed to do so